1. Skunk diet.

 5. Skunk spray.

-The nasty spray from a skunk comes from its anal scent glands, which are organs just about all carnivores have, though, obviously, far less developed and specialized.
+The nasty spray from a skunk comes from its anal scent glands — organs just about all carnivores have; it’s obviously, far less developed and specialized in most carnivores.
 Sulphur-based compounds are what make it so potent.
 The scent from a single spraying can be detected up to a mile away, even though a typical spraying contains, at most, a teaspoon of fluid.
 In addition to the off-putting smell, it is an irritant that can cause temporary blindness, nausea, vomiting and even render a human unconscious.
 Pray you avoid it.

 6. How to avoid being sprayed.

 A skunk doesn’t want to spray, so if you act sensibly when you come across one you should be able to avoid getting hit.
 When it feels threatened, the skunk will first growl, stamp its feet and put up a bit of a fuss.
 This is your cue to get away.
 Turn your back and run.
-If you can get more than 20 feet away, you should be safe.
-There’s not a lot you can do if you scare a skunk without realising it before it sprays; they have deadly aim.
+If you can get more than 15 feet away, you should be safe.
+There’s not a lot you can do if you scare a skunk without realising it.
 And, of course, there’s no accounting for the curiosity of your dog.

 7. How to get rid of the smell.

 First, accept that you won’t be able to eradicate it completely.
 That takes time.
 Second, don’t bother with tomato juice or vinegar; neither is particularly effective.
-The best mixture seems to be: one quart of fresh hydrogen peroxide, one-quarter cup of baking soda and enough shampoo (use dog shampoo if the mixture is for your dog) to make the mixture stick—maybe half a cup.
+The best mixture seems to be: one quart of fresh hydrogen peroxide, 1/4 cup of baking soda and enough dish detergent to make it stick—maybe half a cup.
 Mix it in a big container because the hydrogen peroxide and baking soda will foam up.
 Don’t try to store it because it could explode if capped.
 Since it’s a peroxide mixture, it can bleach hair and fabric, and it could do serious damage if it gets in the eyes or into contact with other mucous membranes.

 8. How skunks kill and get killed.